-The Greening the Pipeline initiative aims to transform 27 kilometres of the heritage listed Main Outfall Sewer reserve into a linear parkland.
+The Greening the Pipeline plan aims to transform 27 kilometres of the heritage listed Main Outfall Sewer reserve into a continuous parkland.
 Our vision is to create a vibrant space that will connect communities, and provide a unique place to meet, play and relax.

 This project is being undertaken through a partnership between Melbourne Water, City West Water, Wyndham City Council, VicRoads and supported by Greening the West.